ardataskoparan123/DSA210---Project/README.md

 ## Machine Learning Models

-  - Linear regression for analyzing the relationship between tobacco usage and gene expression levels and to determine how smoking habits impact KRAS expression.
+  - Linear regression for analyzing the relationship between tobacco usage and gene expression levels and to determine how smoking habits impact KRAS, ALK and EGFR expression.

   - Support vector machines for modelling potential non-linear relationships in the gene expression data and to detect hidden patterns between tobacco exposure and gene activity.